The Fragility of Optimized Bandit Algorithms: Introduction

+The regret distribution of MAB algorithms has also been studied in an asymptotic regime different from the Lai and Robbins regime that this paper and \cite{fan_etal2022} focus on. \cite{kuang_etal2021}, \cite{fan_etal2021} and \cite{kalvit_etal2021} obtain diffusion approximations for the regret distribution of MAB algorithms (including for TS and UCB) in the setting where the gap between arm means scales like $1/\sqrt{T}$, with the time horizon $T \to \infty$.

-Recently, \cite{ashutosh_etal2021} show that for an algorithm to achieve expected regret of logarithmic order across a collection of bandit instances, the distributional class of arm rewards cannot be too large.
+Recently, \cite{ashutosh_etal2021} showed that for an algorithm to achieve expected regret growing logarithmically in the time horizon across a collection of environment instances, the distributional class of arm rewards cannot be too large.
 For example, if the rewards are known to be sub-Gaussian, then an upper bound restriction on the variance proxy is required.
-They conclude that if such a restriction is mis-specified, then expected regret in some (unspecified) instance could be of polynomial order.
-However, their result provides no information about algorithm behavior for any particular bandit instance, nor for narrower classes of distributions (e.g., Gaussian).
+They conclude that if such a restriction is mis-specified, then the worst case (for some environment instance) expected regret could grow polynomially in the time horizon.
+Their result provides no information about algorithm behavior for any particular environment instance, nor does it cover narrower classes of distributions (e.g., Gaussian).

+Our results on model mis-specification are significantly differentiated from other results on model mis-specification in the bandit literature.
+We consider the effect of mis-specifying, for example, the distribution or serial dependence structure of rewards, on the (frequentist) regret tail (and as a direct consequence, also the expected regret).
+From the perspective of Bayesian expected regret, \cite{simchowitz_etal2021} studies mis-specification of the prior distribution used by algorithms, and \cite{liu_etal2022} studies mis-specified Bernoulli bandits for algorithms based on Gaussian prior and likelihood structure.
+From the perspective of frequentist expected regret, existing literature, including \cite{ghosh_etal2017}, \cite{lattimore_generative_etal2020}, \cite{foster_etal2020}, \cite{takemura_etal2021} and \cite{krishnamurthy_etal2021}, study the effect of mis-specifying a linear regression structure when the true regression function is not exactly linear.